 Let's split this into two sections: the features we expect to drop down from the Pro range to the basic AirPods, and the entirely new (or at least new to Apple) features we expect to appear in the Pro range.

 One new feature we are hearing about is the ability for two sets of AirPods to link up so that you can chat with your friend across a noisy room.
-Read: AirPods could gain walkie-talkie chat feature
+For more information, read AirPods could gain walkie-talkie chat feature.

 The Pros have only been available since October 2019; it would be a surprise for Apple to allow many of their exclusive features to appear on the baseline AirPods only a year later, which is when we expect the next launch.
 Active noise cancellation (ANC), for example, is virtually the Pros' signature feature, and the chances of that appearing on standard AirPods is almost non-existent - aside from the fact that it would require a redesign that we don't expect either.
 The same applies to the Transparency mode, which comes hand in hand with ANC.